Annual Safeguarding Conference

 Join us at our Annual Safeguarding Conference, taking place in person.

-The Annual Safeguarding Conference is a one-day professional development event bringing together safeguarding leaders, practitioners, and partners from across education, care, and related sectors.
+The Annual Safeguarding Conference, sponsored by Seqrd Technology, is a one-day professional development event bringing together safeguarding leaders, practitioners, and partners from across education, care, and related sectors.
 The programme provides a comprehensive update on emerging safeguarding risks, lessons from key national inquiries, and practical strategies for strengthening safeguarding practice.
 Through expert-led sessions, case studies, and interactive discussions, delegates will explore resilience, compliance, youth engagement, and the challenges of digital safeguarding.
 The day concludes with the Annual Safeguarding Awards, recognising excellence and innovation in safeguarding practice.

 Training Topics